 As a musicologist, Bryan completed his doctorate at the University of Pittsburgh in 2016.
-He has written articles for the Grove Dictionary of American Music and presented papers at both local and national meetings of the Society for Ethnomusicology (SEM) and the American Musicological Society (AMS).
+He has written articles for the Grove Dictionary of American Music, Oxford Bibliographies Online, and presented papers at both local and national meetings of the Society for Ethnomusicology (SEM) and the American Musicological Society (AMS).
 In 2005 he was winner of the Lowens Award presented by the Capitol Chapter of the American Musicological Society.